Also known as Spoonleaf Peperomia, magnoliifolia is easy to take care of with beautiful spoon-like green foliage.

 - The variegated version has gold and green color on the leaves.

 Peperomia magnoliifolia is usually famous for its foliage.
-It produces boring-looking, non-fragrant flowers that would not help as a decoration at all.
+It produces boring-looking, non-fragrant flowers.

 The flowers are pale greenish or brown and packed in a conical spadix at stem tips or around leaf joints.